sondregronas/EduGameDist/README.md

 > **Note that a restart is required for changes to take effect (for `.pug` files only).**

 `games` is where you will put your game installers / binaries in their respective platform folders.
 It is recommended to store all games in their respective `.zip` archives.
+Keep note of the filenames, as you will need to point to it in the `New entry` form to add it to your library.

 The database comes preconfigured with 3 different views in NocoDB (`localhost:8080`):
 - `Games` (Grid)